 Do you want to know how much business insurance costs?
 Comparing quotes from more than one insurer can help you find home health insurance policies that are suitable for you and your budget.

 Frequently Asked Questions (FAQs)

 What are the risks home healthcare providers face in Vermont?

 Home healthcare providers in Vermont offer high-quality care for patients.
 There are unique risks associated when working close to other people in their homes.
 Insurance is a great way to manage the most common risks that you might encounter.

-BizInsure will help organizations and home health aides find business insurance that addresses the specific dangers you face each day.
+BizInsure can help home health aides and agencies find business insurance that addresses the risks you face each day.

 What are the home healthcare aide license requirements in Vermont?
 How do I get a home healthcare license in Vermont?

 Vermont has no licensing requirements for home healthcare aides.
 However, certification is required to work for a Medicare/Medicaid-certified home health agency in the state.
 To become certified, you must:

 - Complete 30 hours of clinical practice supervised by a qualified professional